Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Data Types
 """"""""""

-To facilitate flexible reporting, R5 introduced Data_Types, representing major groupings of content.
-The list of Data_Types was extended for R5.1 and are listed in Table 3.p below.
+To facilitate flexible reporting, R5 introduced Data_Types representing major groupings of content.
+The extended list of Data_Types for R5.1 is detailed in Table 3.p below.

 The table lists the Data_Types and related Host_Types which use them in one or more reports for compliance, but Host_Types may choose to offer additional reports.
 For example, we encourage all Host_Types to offer the Global Item Report using all relevant Data_Types.